QUIQQER/Requirements/README.md

 Requirements
 ========

-This package provides methods to check the system requirements for quiqqer
+This package provides methods to check the system requirements for QUIQQER

 Paketname: